Mikescher/youtube-dl-viewer/README.md

 #### - youtube-dl

 You can use any youtube-dl parameters as you want.
-youtube-dl-viewer will use any data it has, the only neccessary file is the actual video.
+youtube-dl-viewer will use any data it has, the only necessary file is the actual video.
 But it will also use and display available metadata (aka `*.info.json`, `*.description` and thumbnails).

 My youtube-dl parameters are these:
 ~~~